 (please see below for governor profiles)

 Malcolm Foster (Chair): Currently Chair of Curriculum and Quality meetings.
 Linked to SEND provision.
 Owner/Manager of Horticultural business in Sidlesham.
 Father of two girls, one now at Secondary and one currently attending Sidlesham.
 Ex. pupil of Sidlesham Primary School.

-Charlie Merrett (Parent Governor): Moved to Sidlesham area in 2012, currently a long haul airline pilot based at Heathrow.
+Charlie Merrett (Vice): Moved to Sidlesham area in 2012, currently a long haul airline pilot based at Heathrow.
 Parent Governor since 2017, father of two boys at Sidlesham Primary School (as of Sept 2018).

 Sue Emery (Co-opted Governor): Retired primary school teacher having taught for twenty-eight years.
 Currently an EFL exam marker and GCSE exam invigilator.